Wilson, North Carolina: Media

 Wilson's chief source of print journalism is the Wilson Times, established in 1896.
 Broadcast network television stations (ABC, CBS, NBC, and FOX Affiliates), are based in Raleigh, North Carolina and include Wilson in their market.

 Infrastructure

 Telecommunications

 The city has built its own Government-access television (GATV) municipal cable TV provider known as Greenlight, which provides cable TV, digital phone and internet to its residents.
 Greenlight was formed in 2008 to provide an independent, locally owned and operated option for television, telephone and Internet broadband connectivity for Wilson residents.
 Since then, Greenlight has grown to provide services to more than 6,000 residential customers and businesses and the Wilson County School System.
 In addition, Greenlight provides free wireless Internet access throughout the downtown Wilson area.
 In 2013 Wilson was the first city in North Carolina to offer gigabit Internet connectivity service to its residents via a fiber optic network.
 That service allows Internet users to upload or download data at speeds up to one billion bits per second.
+However, North Carolina state law has prevented the expansion of Wilson's municipal network to nearby communities that have requested connections, and that restriction was upheld in the 2016 circuit court ruling Tennessee v.
+FCC.